projectatomic/atomic-site/source/blog/2017-10-20-atomic-october-events.html.md

 looks pretty cool.
 Plus, come visit the Red Hat booth where Cockpit contributors will demonstrate the latest releases of the most modern server GUI.

-**Usenix LISA**: We will have a BOF on the evening of November 1st on Migrating to Containers, OpenShift, or Atomic Host.
+**Usenix LISA**: On Sunday, you can choose between [two workshops](https://www.usenix.org/conference/lisa17/training-program): Mark Lamourine's *Container Hosts: CoreOS and Project Atomic* and Ryan Jarvinen's *Hands-on Intro to Kubernetes*  We will also have a [BOF on the evening of Wednesday, November 1st](https://www.usenix.org/conference/lisa17/bofs) on Migrating to
+Containers, OpenShift, or Atomic Host.
 Join us in the Garden Room at 7pm.
+Then on Friday you can learn about [OpenSCAP](https://www.usenix.org/conference/lisa17/conference-program/presentation/preisler) with Martin Preisler and Marek Haicman.
 Plus, we'll have Atomic Host and OpenShift contributors at the Red Hat booth.